The Roaring ’20s sounds nice, but a Snoring ’20s would be nicer

 Not that everybody can even afford to roar.
 While the pandemic has been good to still-employed members of the upper-middle class, and a huge boon for billionaires, all too many people—especially women—have been forced out of jobs, some of which may not be coming back any time soon.
 Biden’s $1.9 billion American Rescue Plan is designed to help cushion the blow and restore lost jobs, but a lot of people will still spend years working to get whole again.
 What they will need in addition to cathartic partying is advocacy, agitation, and, at the very least, people paying attention—all of which will be much harder to do if an entire generation turns into day trading Coachella vampires, doing ayahuasca while shorting stocks on Robinhood.

-In the Snoring ’20s, the desire to live hard would curdle relatively quickly into a desire to live well.”
+In the Snoring ’20s, the desire to live hard would curdle kinda quickly into a desire to live well.”

 Anyone who thinks that 10 years of total and reckless excess sounds like just what the doctor ordered, however, probably has little sense of how the Roaring ’20s actually ended.
 The stock market crashed on October 29, 1929, ushering in the Great Depression, and also—why not?—the rise of Nazi Germany.
 According to one economics blog, the crash was due in part to “the irrational exuberance of investors” and “over-confidence in the sustainability of economic growth.”
 It seems like the kind of asteroid that’s easy enough to avoid.
 Too bad 21st-century Americans seem to enjoy nothing more than creating a bubble and then bursting it shortly thereafter.